UFResearchComputing/GCP_Python_2019/README.md

 # GCP_Python_2019

-This repository is for the Gator Computing Program 2019 Python lessons at the University of Florida Research Computing.
+This repository is for the [Gator Computing Program 2019](https://www.rc.ufl.edu/about/gcp/) Python lessons at the University of Florida.

+GCP is run by Research Computing.

+These lessons were written by Matt Gitzendanner.

-## Lessons
+## Intro

 The easiest way to run the first two lessons is to use [Anaconda](https://www.anaconda.com/) on your computer.
 In addition to Anaconda, install [pygame](https://www.pygame.org/).
 The easiest way to do that is to use your terminal (MacOS) or Anaconda Prompt (Windows) to run `pip install pygame`.